StarVector: Generating Scalable Vector Graphics Code from Images and Text

-Here we discuss the results on each baseline individually, comparing it to our proposed approach.
+Here, we discuss the results of each baseline individually and compare them to our proposed approach.

-\paragraph{DeepSVG} DeepSVG~\cite{carlier2020deepsvg} is an elegant approach to learning a latent variable model for SVG, and it proves effective at learning the task for the simplified datasets (see Figure~\ref{tab:results-simplified} and \ref{fig:fonts-supplementary}).
-Results show that it is able to represent accurately corners and edges in all datasets.
-Nevertheless, the limitation in the complexity of SVGs restricts it from being a suitable solution in real applications.
+\begin{enumerate} \item \textbf{DeepSVG}~\cite{carlier2020deepsvg} is an elegant approach to learning a latent variable model for SVG.
+It proves effective at learning the task for the \textit{simplified} datasets (Figure~\ref{fig:results-icons-simplified}).
+It can accurately represent corners and edges.
+However, it only works in simplified datasets.
+This limitation restricts it from being a suitable solution in real applications.

-\paragraph{Im2Vec} We find it difficult to fit the Im2Vec~\cite{reddy2021im2vec} model to our data.
-When reproducing the proposed training setup in our datasets, the model does not progress in training.
-Their proposed training procedure does not require having SVG ground truth and uses only pixel-based reconstruction loss.
-It requires a differentiable rasterizer like DiffVG~\cite{li2020differentiable} to find the optimal SVG parameters.
-This framework is very appealing, as it aims to be used in images with no SVG supervision.
-However, it requires hundreds of epochs with a reduced dataset, to overfit the model to those examples, only working on modeling training examples, as seen in ~\cite{reddy2021im2vec}.
-This training objective makes it difficult to find good solutions, especially on large SVG datasets like the ones in SVGBench, which Im2Vec is not able to handle.
+\item \textbf{Im2Vec}~\cite{reddy2021im2vec} proposes a training procedure that does not require having SVG ground truth.
+It uses only pixel-based reconstruction loss with the input image, finding the optimal SVG parameters using a differentiable rasterizer like DiffVG~\cite{li2020differentiable}.
+This framework is appealing, as it aims to be used in images without SVG supervision.
+However, it requires hundreds of epochs with a reduced dataset to overfit the model to those examples, only working on modeling \textit{training} examples, as seen in \cite{reddy2021im2vec}.
+Im2Vec results on the datasets presented SVG-Bench are quite poor as it has bad generalization.
+Therefore, qualitative samples are not presented.

-\paragraph{GPT-4 Vision} GPT-4 Vision (GPT-4V) does a great job at capturing the semantics of the image.
-It also does very well at capturing the colors of the input image and representing them in the SVG code (see Figure~\ref{fig:failure-emoji}).
-However, it is not able to compete in terms of reconstruction fidelity.
-GPT-4V was not trained for the task of reconstruction, hence these result is expected.
+\item \textbf{GPT-4 Vision}~\cite{openai2023gpt4v} excels at capturing the semantics of images and generating captions that accurately describe them.
+The SVG generated from this description is valid and effectively incorporates semantic concepts along with the accurate colors of the input image into the SVG code (see Figures [\ref{fig:results-icons-simplified} - \ref{fig:failure-emoji}]).
+However, it falls short in terms of reconstruction fidelity, as GPT-4V was not specifically trained for reconstruction tasks, making these results predictable.